AShiTheCoder/PocketSimulator/README.md

 Gates are inputted in chronological order in ```gates.txt```.
 A control bit with value of either 0 or 1 must precede each gate inputted; if it equals 1, the gate is modified as a controlled operation and will need to specify an additional argument for the control qubit number.

 ### Execution
-Upon execution of circuit C, PocketSimulator will return a complex probability amplitude <endState|C|startState>, as well as time used (in seconds) by the execution as returned by the system method `getrusage()` ([documentation here](http://pubs.opengroup.org/onlinepubs/009695399/functions/getrusage.html)).
+Upon executing main.cpp with an inputted circuit C, PocketSimulator will return a complex probability amplitude <endState|C|startState>, as well as time used (in seconds) by the execution as returned by the system method `getrusage()` ([documentation here](http://pubs.opengroup.org/onlinepubs/009695399/functions/getrusage.html)).

 ## About
 This project is the implementation of a simulation algorithm explained and analyzed in [arXiv:1710.09364](https://arxiv.org/abs/1710.09364).
 It has also been submitted to the 2017 Siemens Competition and 2017 Regeneron STS.